BruceRanger/MandArt/Documentation.docc/A02-SettingInputs.md

 ### Customizing MandArt

-A number of variables are listed in the buttons in the green area.
-You can change any of those values and hit return to update your art based on the new values.
+A number of variables are listed in the green area.
+You can change any of those values and hit **tab**, **return**, or **enter** to use those new values.
+Sometime, you may have to hit return or enter twice.

-The screen may go blank when you start to enter certain values, because otherwise the program would update the image after each digit is entered.
+The screen goes blank when you start to enter certain values, because otherwise the program would update the image after each digit is entered.
 This is a problem that SwiftUI will solve, hopefully.